 vscode Apex Pmd

-Allows you to run Apex Static Analysis directly in vscode on apex & visualforce files.
+Allows you to run Apex Static Analysis directly in vscode on Apex, VisualForce & other XML metadata files.

 Current actions Supported

 - Ability to define your own ruleset

 rulesets (optional): set to override default ruleset (see "Defining your own ruleset" for more details)

 runOnFileOpen: run every time a file is opened in vscode